What is the

 F.M.
 Alexander is not without controversy.
 His early writings express elitist, racist, and sexist ideas.

 These ideas in no way reflect my thinking or teaching.
-I teach IAT because I believe that whole-self integration can inform how we address bias and the impacts of bigotry and racism.
+I believe that whole-self integration can inform how we address bias and the impacts of bigotry and racism.
 I do this work because of the way it champions freedom, choice, and each person’s specialness in this world.

 Here for you.